Trojan295/dotfiles/README.md

 # Dotfiles

-The repository contains dotfiles for my desktop configuration.
+This repository contains dotfiles for my desktop configuration.

 ## Setup